dgroomes/hibernate-playground/basic/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [ ] Implement a raw SQL example
-* [ ] Can we specify all the entity types by package instead of class-by-class?
+* [x] NOT POSSIBLE (Apparently this is not a feature of Hibernate.
+See [this post](https://stackoverflow.com/q/1413190)) Can we specify all the entity types by package instead of class-by-class?

 ## Reference